 They also have a beautiful pool which is accompanied by the Honey Beach Club evening lounge.
 Indeed, a great place to go swimming or relax in the evening, over a couple of drinks.
 All in all, I had a great stay at the Kingsbury Hotel which aims at offering world-class services to all its guests.
 When visiting Colombo, do give this hotel a try as its located centrally and made it really easy for me to commute around.

-I was invited by the Sri Lanka Tourism Board on a Press Trip, however, the views are solely my own.
+P.S.
+I stayed at Kingsbury Hotel as a guest of Sri Lanka Tourism Board, however, the views are my own.